 That’s right, Lake Oroville is the home to a wide variety of fish, and the lake is regularly stocked with the California Department of Fish and Game with crappie, catfish, rainbow and German brown trout, bluegill, and green sunfish, and Coho salmon from the nearby Feather River Fish Hatchery.

-The two-story Hatchery, built by the Department of Water Resources to replace lost spawning areas for salmon and steelhead, when in the season, also offers visitors a close-up view of salmon, and signs provide self-guided tours for visitors.
+The two-story Hatchery, built by the Department of Water Resources to replace lost spawning areas for salmon and trout when in the season, also offers visitors a close-up view of salmon, and signs provide self-guided tours for visitors.
 Admission is free.

 However, there are many more activities available at the lake aside from fishing, including, but not limited to camping, picnicking, horseback riding, hiking, sail, and powerboating, water-skiing, fishing, swimming, boat-in camping, and the most popular attractions, floating campsites.